-Carmelo Garcia taping revelation: Offered to throw mayoral candidate Ruben Ramos under the bus for unrestricted HHA power
+Carmelo Garcia secret tape revelation: Ruben Ramos chucked under the bus

 Faced with a torturous drip, drip, drip being unmasked as secretly taping local politicos and officials over weeks, Carmelo Garcia the front man for the controversial Vision 20/20 redevelopment plan could do nothing as local media closed in on incontrovertible evidence of his transgression.